Introduction

 Curriculum

 University students graduate with a well-rounded understanding of tech principles.
-Those who enroll in bootcamps, on the other hand, are more knowledgeable in specific coding languages and their practical applications.
+Those who enroll in coding bootcamps, whether in-person or coding bootcamp online, become more knowledgeable in specific coding languages and their practical applications.
+These skills are in high demand among potential employers hiring entry level job candidates.

 Types of Coding Bootcamps

-While most coding bootcamps have similar curricula, each program follows a different model in educating people.
+While most coding bootcamps have similar curricula, each programming bootcamp follows a different model in educating prospective students.
 The different options available allow prospective students to choose a course that aligns with their goals.

 Schedule